ivan-guerra/programmador.com/content/posts/base-conversion.md

 > machine GMP runs on.
 GMP has a rich set of functions, and the functions have a
 > regular interface.

-Even better, there is a GMP C++ class based interface I could use.
-The docs for how to use the C++ bindings[^2] were a good read and enough to get me rolling with GMP.
+GMP has a convenient C++ class based interface.
+The docs for how to use the C++ bindings[^2] and for GNU MP in general are solid.
+GMP is a perfect fit for this project.

-In this next section, we'll get to see GMP in action.

 ## Conversions

-The only info we need to perform a conversion is the number, that number's current base, and a target base.
-The conversion API accomodates this spec using one function and an enum:
+The only info needed to perform a conversion is the number, that number's current base, and a target base.
+The conversion API accommodates this spec using one function and an enum:

 ```cpp